 HBC believes that brightly colored lock stockings were not common.
 Some boys did wear red stockings.
 It is difficult, however to determine just how common these bright shades were because of the black and white photography of the 19th and early 20th centuries.
 Unfortunately the black and white photography of the era offers few clues.
 There are a variety of printed illustrations, but it is difficult to know the accuracy of the depictions.
 There are, however, other sources, especially catalogs.
 Catalog information is limited until the 1890s when the mailo order companies became important, but there are other sources of information.
 There are a variety of printed sources.
 Ms. Burnett mentions that Cedric early in Little Lord Fauntleroy wears red stockings.
 The Tennysons appear to have dressed their boys in tunics and, on sundays, red stockings.
 Mrs. Burnett in Little Lord Fauntleroy describes Cedris as wearing red stockings.
 I am not sure how common this was.
 Nor or we sure about other colors.
 And even the catalogs do not describe the hues involved.

+We see children in the mid-19th century wearing white stickings.
 Boys rarely wore anything but dark colored long stockings in the late 19th century.
 It was not until after the mid-1920s that lighter colored long stockings became common.
 A variety of neutralcolors like light tan, brown, brownstone, ect.
 These are notably colors that approximate or at least are closer to flesh tones than the black or dark colors worn earlier.
-Notably these tones appear at the same time that boys began wearing short pants with long stockings.
-White and black colored stockings were also available in the 1930s, 40s, and 50s, but most available stockings were neutral tan and browm shades.
-The tan stockings were commonly worn for every day activities, such as school or for play on a cool day.
+We are not sure why these colors became so popular so quickly after World War I. Notably these tones appear at the same time that boys began wearing short pants with long stockings.
+We think that earlier that flesh tine stockings would have been seen as inmodest.
+White and black colored stockings were also available in the 1930s, 40s, and 50s, but it was the neutral, tan, and light browm shades that wre the most popular.
+And they seem to have appeared in many different countries at about the same time, although they persisted to different dates.
+The tan stockings were the ones commonly worn for every day activities, such as school or for play on a cool day.
 Dark and white stockings became seen as dressy wear.
+The neutral shades might be wiorn with suits, but for really formal events, mothers usually chose either black or brown.
+Some mothers might hve chosen these neutral shades to go with brown outfits, but as they were essentially flesh tomes, they could be worn with outfits of any color.

 Related Pages: